Bazinga612/CMPS263SixTechnologicalProducts/README.md

 <br>This visualization is not exactly what I intend to do, but it is similar as it is visualization of Amazon Reviews Data based on reviews and ratings.

 ## Creators
-- Created by Nehal Bengre in collaboration with Prof. Suresh Lodha
+- Created by Nehal Bengre(nbengre@ucsc.edu) in collaboration with Prof. Suresh Lodha
 - CMPS263 Data Discovery and Visualization, Winter 2018